Blues Scale Calculator

 blues_scale_notes = [tonic + 0, tonic + 3, tonic + 5, tonic + 6, tonic + 7, tonic + 10] (all modulo 12)

-💡 Just as a blues scale provides a specific set of notes for a musical context, our Soup & Stew Batch Scaler helps you adjust ingredient quantities for a desired serving size, ensuring your culinary creations are perfectly proportioned.
+💡 Just as a blues scale provides a specific set of notes for a musical context, our Soup & Stew Batch Scaler helps you adjust ingredient quantities for a desired serving size.

-Imagine a guitarist preparing to improvise over a backing track in the key of G. To quickly find the notes for a G blues scale, they would use this calculator.
+Imagine a guitarist preparing to improvise over a backing track in the key of G (pitch class 7):

 💡 Understanding musical scales is about recognizing patterns and relationships.
-Similarly, if you're working with visual elements, our Image Scale Calculator can help you maintain proportions and quality when resizing images for different applications.
+Similarly, our Image Scale Calculator helps you maintain proportions when resizing visual elements.

 Musical Application Context